Comprehensive insurance is the only type of insurance that covers car theft or damages caused by a break-in.

-Using resources like Kelly Blue Books, Edmunds, or National Automobile Dealers Association (NADA) will tell you more about the value of your car.
+Using resources like Kelley Blue Book, Edmunds, or National Automobile Dealers Association (NADA) will tell you more about the value of your car.

 If you made any upgrades to your car, for instance a stereo and you have the receipts and photos to prove it, than this may be considered an added value to your car which can raise your ACV.

 My car was recovered, now what?